S1L3NC37/detection-engineering-writeups/catching-my-first-reverse-shell.md

 ## 1. What the attacker is doing

-A reverse shell is one of the most common ways an attacker turns a foothold into real control of a machine.
-Instead of the attacker reaching into the victim (which a firewall usually blocks), the victim reaches _out_ to the attacker.
-Outbound connections tend to sail through firewalls that would stop an inbound one, so this "call me, I won't call you" pattern is everywhere in real intrusions.

-The version I used wraps a Meterpreter payload inside a PowerShell command.
-Meterpreter is a feature-rich remote-control agent that, once running, lives in memory and stays quiet, so it is a realistic stand-in for what an attacker would actually drop.
-The stealth is in the agent, though, not in how it arrives: the payload has to launch as a long, encoded PowerShell one-liner that decodes and runs shellcode in memory.
-So the delivery is loud even when the thing it delivers is quiet, and that loud delivery is what I wanted to learn to catch.
+A reverse shell causes the targeted system to initiate a connection back to an attacker-controlled listener.
+Because the connection originates from the target, it may bypass controls that prevent unsolicited inbound connections.

+For this exercise, I used `msfvenom` with the `psh-cmd` output format.
+The generated command wrapped a Meterpreter payload inside a long, encoded, and compressed PowerShell command.
+I intentionally disabled several Windows protections so the payload could execute and produce telemetry for analysis.

+My goal was not to evaluate Meterpreter's stealth or demonstrate defense evasion.
+I focused on two execution artifacts produced by this specific payload: PowerShell spawning `cmd.exe` and the unusually long command line carrying the encoded content.
 A hidden PowerShell process carrying a wall of base64 is a shape that very little legitimate activity produces.

 ## 2. How I ran it in my lab